jaraujoduarte/timeoff-management-infra/README.md

 ![Image of infra](docs/timeoff-Infra.png)

-*NOTE:* I am fully aware that if a single part of the architecture is not highly available then the whole setup is not highly available, but having said that for the sake of simplicity the application uses the default SQLite DB for simplicity's sake, although i mention a multi AZ DB as part of the infra design
+*NOTE:* I am fully aware that if a single part of the architecture is not highly available then the whole setup is not highly available, but having said that, the application uses the default SQLite DB for simplicity's sake, although i mention a multi AZ DB as part of the infra design

 *NOTE:* The application is running in a private subnet with no direct access from the internet to the underlying infrastructure, it can only be accessed via the Load Balancer.
 About the exposed protocols, only HTTP is used since i didn't have a public domain at hand for the solution i chose (EKS, etc) but it's trivial to add by using the AWS ACM service and the ALB Ingress Controller annotations.